HB-0035

 Plain Language

-Health insurance issuers may not deny, reduce, or terminate health insurance coverage or benefits based solely on the output of an AI system or predictive model.
-Every such AI-informed adverse decision must be meaningfully reviewed by a human who has authority to override the AI's determination, following procedures the Department of Insurance will establish by rule.
-When the adverse outcome constitutes an adverse determination under the Managed Care Reform and Patient Rights Act, the human reviewer must be a clinical peer as defined under that Act — i.e., a licensed physician or health professional in the same or similar specialty as the treating provider.
+Health insurance issuers may not deny, reduce, or terminate coverage or benefits based solely on an AI system or predictive model output.
+Every adverse consumer outcome involving AI must receive meaningful human review — by an individual with actual authority to override the AI's determination — before it is issued.
+When the adverse outcome is an adverse determination under the Managed Care Reform and Patient Rights Act, the human reviewer must be a clinical peer as defined under that Act.
+The Department of Insurance will establish specific review procedures by rule.
+This creates two distinct obligations: (1) no AI-only adverse decisions, and (2) mandatory human review with override authority for all AI-informed adverse decisions.

 Statutory Text